sockeqwe/website-old/_posts/2016-03-24-presenters-dont-need-lifecycle.md

 }
 ```

 Are you looking for more examples?
 Another user of Mosby (MVP library) has asked me a similar question on github for a music player app he is working on.
-I gave a similar answer [there](https://github.com/sockeqwe/mosby/issues/124)
+I gave a similar  [answer](https://github.com/sockeqwe/mosby/issues/124).

 Of course this is only my personal opinion and there are exceptions and you may really need lifecycle events in your Presenters, but I think in 99% your business logic needs lifecycle events and not your Presenters.